Can a Judge Deny a Divorce and Issue Marriage Counseling: 2 Times

 Can a judge deny a divorce based on religion?

-In the United States, divorce is generally seen as a legal matter that the courts should decide.
+While religious beliefs may be personally important, they do not determine a judge’s legal decision.
 However, there have been some instances where judges have denied divorces based on religious grounds.

 The Supreme Court has ruled that the constitutional right to freedom of religion includes the right to practice or not practice any religion.
 This right trumps any state laws that would favour one religion over another.